hausen8/cold-end/README.md

    Required library: https://github.com/thomasfredericks/Bounce2
    For normal switches leave "momentary_switch" commented.

+4) Uncomment (define) "drain_system" if you want to have the option to drain the coolant pump and pipes anytime.
+For draining the system, set the coolant to 0 ml/h and push the fast mode switch.

-4) Flash your ColdEND controller, vent the system and try the coolant potentiometer range.
+5) Flash your ColdEND controller, vent the system and try the coolant potentiometer range.
    If your coolant output is too high and you have already set your microsteps to maximum, decrease "max_flow_rate" and reflash the ColdEND controller.
 The table below shows you how values and stepper RPM correlate.

-5) Make sure that the coolant knob is fully turned clockwise for maximum lubrication and turn the spit knob fully counterclockwise to deactivate spit mode.
+6) Make sure that the coolant knob is fully turned clockwise for maximum lubrication and turn the spit knob fully counterclockwise to deactivate spit mode.
 Meter your lubrication output over 10 minutes and multiply the value by 6 to get the maximum quantity in milliliter per hour.

-6) Edit "max_ml_per_hour" in config.h to the correct value and reflash your ColdEND.
+7) Edit "max_ml_per_hour" in config.h to the correct value and reflash your ColdEND.

 Value | Frequency | RPM